Avidarling19/switch_monitoring_and_diagnosis_tool/README.md

 ---

-This version keeps your API endpoints the same while updating how to run the application using the `flask --app app run` command instead of running `app.py` directly.
-Let me know if this is what you needed!
+This version separates the frontend and backend clearly, instructing how to run both, with `npm start` for the frontend and `flask --app app run` for the backend.
+Let me know if you need further adjustments!